pydio/cells-client/README.md

 # on RHEL / CentOS
 sudo yum install bash-completion

-# on MacOS
+# on MacOS (make sure to follow the instructions displayed by Homebrew)
 brew install bash-completion
-(make sure to follow the instructions displayed on Homebrew)
 ```

-_MacOS users should update their bash version_
+_Note: MacOS users should update their bash version_

 Then to add the completion in a persistent manner: